harmslab/gpgraph/README.md

 GPGraph follows NetworkX syntax.
 Initialize a graph, add the genotype-phenotype map object, and draw the graph.
-This library even comes with a draw method, `draw_gpgrpah`, suited for genotype-phenotype graphs.
+This library even comes with a draw method, `draw_gpgraph`, suited for genotype-phenotype graphs.

 ```python
 from gpmap.simulate import MountFujiSimulation